Frequently Asked Questions

 -

-During the 1950s and ’60s, there was considerable interest in the potential for psychedelics to treat mental illness and substance use.
-In the 1970s, political backlash against all drugs halted research and plant medicines were largely made illegal due to the broad overreach of the drug war.
-The US government placed many natural medicines under Schedule I drugs despite evidence showing medical benefits and anti-addictive qualities.
+During the 1950s and ’60s, there was significant interest in the potential of psychedelics to treat mental illness and substance use disorders.
+However, the political backlash of the 1970s halted research, leading to the criminalization of plant medicines amid the sweeping drug war.
+The U.S. government classified many natural substances as Schedule I drugs, despite evidence of their medical benefits and anti-addictive properties.

 -